garbamoussa/MediLinkUp/README.md

 2. Create a large database epidemiology data and identify coronavirus symptoms.
 3. Manage the datebase, making it usable to other researchers while taking care of privacy concerns.
-4. Build a IA method  to learn from the data.
+4. Build a IA method  to learn from the data and detect early covid-19 symptoms.
 The learned model allows us to make a diagnose.